GeneralA6/menu-handler/README.md

 - [close](#close) - element that triggers menu closing of the menu.
 - [enterFocus](#enterFocus) - element to focus first when menu opens, will make any provided element focusable.
 - [exitFocus](#exitFocus) - element to focus after menu closes.
-- [mobileOpen](#mobileOpen) - element that triggers opening of the menu in mobile breakpoint.
-- [mobileClose](#mobileClose) - element that triggers closing of the menu in mobile breakpoint.
-- [mobileBreakpoint](#mobileBreakpoint) - max width breakpoint to switch between mobile and desktop open and/or close toggles.
+- [pin](#pin) - pin menu to keep it open at desktop media queries.
 - [loop](#loop) - loop all elements inside the innerContainer using Tab key.
 - [openDelay](#openDelay) - sets delay in miliseconds before menu starts opening.
 - [closeDelay](#closeDelay) - sets delay in miliseconds before menu starts closing.
 - [openOnHover](#openOnHover) - triggers opening of a menu by mouse enter.
 - [menuFunc](#menuFunc) - function to handle on your own of the specific menu.

+#### Menu Mobile Options

+- [breakpoint](#breakpoint---mobile) - max width breakpoint to switch between mobile and desktop options.
+- [pin](#pin---mobile) - pin menu to keep it open at mobile media queries.
+- [open](#open---mobile) - element that triggers opening of the menu at mobile breakpoint.
+- [close](#close---mobile) - element that triggers closing of the menu at mobile breakpoint.
+- [enterFocus](#enterFocus---mobile) - element to focus first when menu opens, will make any provided element focusable at mobile breakpoint.
+- [exitFocus](#exitFocus---mobile) - element to focus after menu closes at mobile breakpoint.

 #### Submenu Options

 - [isEnabled](#isEnabled---submenu) - enables handling of submenus.
-- [openOnHover](#openOnHover---submenu) - triggers opening of a menu by mouse enter.
+- [openOnHover](#openOnHover---submenu) - triggers opening of a submenu by mouse enter.
 - [menuFunc](#menuFunc---submenu) - function to handle submenus on your own the specific menu.

 ### Events